alibaba/GraphScope/docs/flex/interactive/data_model.md

   primitive_type: DT_STRING
 ```

-Please note that we currently do not support the use of string data type for properties on edges.

 ### Array Types

 Array types are currently not supported, but are planned to be supported in the near future.